Skip to content

 Growing healthcare costs per enrollee is the second major driver of spending.
 Although the overall growth of these costs had slowed in recent years, some of this slowdown in growth may have been due to a weak economy following the recession, rather than permanent inefficiencies in the healthcare sector.
 CBO incorporated that slowdown into its projections.
 However, even after accounting for that slowdown, CBO still projects that net spending on our major healthcare programs will climb sharply — by 85 percent over the next 10 years —from $1.0 trillion in 2017 to $1.9 trillion in 2027.

-CBO's budget projections of deficits and debt
+CBO's budget projections of deficit and debt

 CBO projects that federal debt will climb to 91 percent of GDP in 2027.
 Historically, that is a very high level of debt.
 Since 1790, there have only been four years in which the debt was above 85 percent of GDP, and those were during and just after World War II.
 After the war, debt began to fall sharply as a share of GDP as the economy grew and some debt was paid down.
 Today, the budget outlook is much more worrisome because projections show a more permanent and dramatic increase in debt not due to a temporary war but because of growing spending on mandatory programs and interest, coupled with inadequate revenues.